guptasomnath/Link-Shortener/README.md

 This is a full-stack responsive server-side **link shortener** web app

 # Technology Used
-Node Js And Express Js For Backend Development,\n
+Node Js And Express Js For Backend Development,<br />
-EJS for view engine,\n
+EJS for view engine,<br />
-MongoDB for database,\n
+MongoDB for database,<br />
 Deployed At Vercel Cloud

 # Demo